Limestone and turquoise waters

 Advertisement

-Why you should visit Ang Thong National Marine Park
+Why visit Ang Thong National Marine Park

 With Koh Samui, Koh Phangan and Koh Tao to the east and the Thai mainland to the west, Ang Thong National Marine Park sits on prime real estate in the Gulf of Thailand.

-Koh Wua Talap (the main island)
+Koh Wua Ta Lap (the main island)

-Though it’s not the biggest island of Ang Thong National Marine Park, Koh Wua Talap is considered the main island of the archipelago.
+Though it’s not the biggest island of Ang Thong National Marine Park, Koh Wua Ta Lap is considered the main island of the archipelago.

-This is where you’ll find the national park’s headquarters as well as the main draw of Ang Thong; “The viewpoint of viewpoints” or “the most beautiful sight in Thailand” – a sweeping view over the islands and the pristine waters surrounding them.
+It’s even called “The viewpoint of viewpoints” and “the most beautiful sight in Thailand” – and it has a fantastic view over the islands and the pristine waters surrounding them.

-Koh Wua Talap is also home to a stunning beach, an interesting cave with stalagmites and stalactites and a few bands of cute monkeys.
+Koh Wua Ta Lap is also home to a stunning beach, an interesting cave with stalagmites and stalactites and a few bands of cute monkeys.
 There’s also a second beach we didn’t visit.

-If you intend to spend a night inside the national park, you’ll sleep on Koh Wua Talap.
+If you intend to spend a night inside the national park, you’ll sleep on Koh Wua Ta Lap.

 Going early or late in the day will be much more comfortable as you’ll avoid the heat and humidity of mid-day.